BMW vows to rev up electric car rollout | Malay Mail

-MUNICH, June 25 — German high-end carmaker BMW said today it would accelerate its plans to build new electric models, as the whole industry comes under pressure to meet strict emissions regulations.
+FRANKFURT, June 26 — German high-end carmaker BMW said yesterday it would accelerate its plans to build new electric models, as the whole industry comes under pressure to meet strict emissions regulations.

 The Munich-based manufacturer will offer 25 electrified vehicles in 2023, “two years earlier than originally planned,” chief executive Harald Krueger said in a statement.